A storm dumps record rain across the desert nation of UAE and floods Dubai's airport

 Rain also fell in Bahrain, Oman, Qatar and Saudi Arabia.
 However, the rains were acute across the UAE.

-One reason may have been “cloud seeding,” in which small planes operated by the government fly through clouds burning special salt flares.
+One possible contributor may have been “cloud seeding,” in which small planes operated by the government fly through clouds burning special salt flares.
 Those flares can increase precipitation.

 Several reports quoted meteorologists at the National Center for Meteorology as saying they flew six or seven cloud-seeding flights before the rains.
 Flight-tracking data analyzed by The Associated Press showed one aircraft affiliated with the UAE’s cloud-seeding efforts flew around the country Monday.